United Arab Emirates: Independence

-By 1966, it had become clear the British government could no longer afford to administer and protect the Trucial States, what is now the United Arab Emirates.
+By 1966, it had become clear that the British government could no longer afford to administer and protect the Trucial States, what is now the United Arab Emirates.
 British Members of Parliament (MPs) debated the preparedness of the Royal Navy to defend the sheikhdoms.
-Secretary of State for Defence Denis Healey reported that the British Armed Forces were seriously overstretched and in some respects dangerously under-equipped to defend the sheikhdoms.
-On 24 January 1968, British Prime Minister Harold Wilson announced the government's decision, reaffirmed in March 1971 by Prime Minister Edward Heath, to end the treaty relationships with the seven Trucial Sheikhdoms, that had been, together with Bahrain and Qatar, under British protection.
+On 24 January 1968, British Prime Minister Harold Wilson announced the government's decision, reaffirmed in March 1971 by Prime Minister Edward Heath, to end the treaty relationships with the seven trucial sheikhdoms.
 Days after the announcement, the ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, fearing vulnerability, tried to persuade the British to honour the protection treaties by offering to pay the full costs of keeping the British Armed Forces in the Emirates.
-The British Labour government rejected the offer.
+The British Conservative government rejected the offer.
 After Labour MP Goronwy Roberts informed Sheikh Zayed of the news of British withdrawal, the nine Persian Gulf sheikhdoms attempted to form a union of Arab emirates, but by mid-1971 they were still unable to agree on terms of union even though the British treaty relationship was to expire in December of that year.

 Fears of vulnerability were realised the day before independence.
 An Iranian destroyer group broke formation from an exercise in the lower Gulf, sailing to the Tunb islands.
 The islands were taken by force, civilians and Arab defenders alike allowed to flee.
 A British warship stood idle during the course of the invasion.
-A destroyer group approached the island Abu Musa as well.
-But there, Sheikh Khalid bin Mohammed Al Qasimi had already negotiated with the Iranian Shah, and the island was quickly leased to Iran for $3 million a year.
+A destroyer group approached the island of Abu Musa as well.
+But there, Sheikh Khalid bin Muhammad Al Qasimi had already negotiated with the Iranian shah, and the island was quickly leased to Iran for $3 million a year.
 Meanwhile, Saudi Arabia laid claim to swathes of Abu Dhabi.
+It was not until 1974 that a border agreement was signed with Saudi Arabia, formally demarcating the frontiers between the UAE and Saudi Arabia.
+The UAE's sense of threat from Iran influenced its financial support for Iraq during the Iran–Iraq War.